authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI has the following high-level goals:

-* Allow Domain Owners to suggest appropriate images for display with authenticated messages originating from their domains.
+* Allow Domain Owners to suggest appropriate indicators for display with authenticated messages originating from their domains.
-* Enable the authors of MUAs to display meaningful imagery associated with the Domain Owner to recipients of authenticated email.
+* Enable the authors of MUAs to display meaningful indicators associated with the Domain Owner to recipients of authenticated email.
 * Provide mechanisms to prevent attempts by malicious Domain Owners to fraudulently represent messages from their domains as originating with other entities.
 * Work at Internet Scale.